 Common Additives That May Seem Harmful:

-With a risk of ending up in the hospital again, was enough of a warning for me to always be aware of my surroundings.
-Not knowing of how dangerous food allergens could be, I am a survivor and I like to make sure to play it safe.
-I now have a back up emergency device called EpiPen (epinephrine) that I carry with me any time I dine out.
-I learned when dinning out to make sure my server or cook is well informed about any allergens.
+The risk of ending up in the hospital again, was enough of a warning for me to always be aware of my surroundings.
+Not knowing how dangerous food allergens could be, I am a survivor and I like to make sure to play it safe.
+I now have a backup emergency device called EpiPen (epinephrine) that I carry with me any time I dine out.
+I learned when dining out to make sure my server or cook is well informed about any allergens.
 (Food allergens are not something to mess around with).
 This article is intended for educational purposes and my story is here to help support others who may be struggling with this same kind of food allergen epidemic.

 (1) Sicherer, S H, and H A Sampson.
 31 August 2018.
 “Food Allergy: Epidemiology, Pathogenesis, Diagnosis, and Treatment.”
 Advances in Pediatrics., U.S. National Library of Medicine, Web.